Diamagnetically levitating resonant weighing scale: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the European Union’s Horizon 2020 research and innovation program under Grant Agreements No. 802093 (ERC starting grant ENIGMA) and 881603 (Graphene Flagship).
-This work has also received funding from EMPIR program co-financed by the Participating States (785219).
+This work was carried out under the 17FUN05 PhotOQuanT project, which has received funding from the EMPIR program, co-financed by the Participating States and the European Union’s Horizon 2020 research and innovation program.
+This work has also received funding from ERC starting grant ENIGMA (802093) and Graphene Flagship (881603).
 X.C acknowledges financial support from China Scholarship Council.